Environmental Sustainability Initiatives

 GROWING GREENER CAMPAIGN

-The Los Gatos: Growing Greener Together Campaign provides Town employees and community members with a monthly newsletter featuring green tips and best practices for home and at work.
+The Los Gatos: Growing Greener Together Campaign provides Town employees and community members with a seasonal newsletter featuring green tips and best practices for home and at work.
 As part of the Town’s Green Business Certification, this campaign promotes resource conservation and pollution prevention.

 HAZARDOUS WASTE PROGRAM